How to choose binoculars

 - The first thing to consider when choosing binoculars is to decide on your price range.
 You want to pick the product that will be best suited for your intended use and hobby and remain within your budget.
 The price of binoculars can range from a few dollars to a few hundreds of dollars, depending on the product’s construction, quality, viewing range, features, and brand.
 Your budget will determine the brand, quality, style, and durability of the binoculars you can purchase.
 However, there are binoculars on the market to fit every budget.

 - You will need to pay close attention to the materials used to manufacture the binoculars you select.
 Like glasses, binoculars are can be made using various materials.
 The materials used in making the binoculars are very important in terms of durability and product quality.
-The different materials used will weigh greatly in the price of the product.
+The different materials used will weigh greatly on the price of the product.
 For instance, lenses can be made from durable plastics or glass.
 Plastic lenses tend to be more durable.
 Glass lenses give a clearer view of the images.
 The body of most binoculars is covered with a durable rubber membrane.
 The shell underneath is most commonly made from either Aluminum, Poly-carbonate plastic, or Magnesium.

 - Next, decide the magnification you desire.
-The magnification specifications of binoculars is represented by two different numbers.
+The magnification specifications of binoculars are represented by two different numbers.
 The first is a set of numbers.
 These are the magnifying specifications.
 These numbers that are usually are usually represented like this, ( 8x40mm).
 These numbers indicate how large the image viewed will be in comparison to viewing the object with your natural eyes.
-The first number in the set that tells you the magnification power of the binoculars.
+The first number in the set tells you the magnification power of the binoculars.
 For example: When viewing an object that is 10 feet tall with your naked eyes, the same object will appear 80 feet tall when viewing through 8x binoculars.
-The second number in the set of numbers indicates the size of the large lenses in millimeters.
+The second number in the set of numbers indicates the size of the large lenses in millimetres.
 The size of these lenses determines how bright and sharp the image will be.
-The second number to consider when choosing your binoculars is the FOV(Field of View).
+The second number to consider when choosing your binoculars is the FOV (Field of View).
 This number represents the width of the area at a specific distance you can view through the binoculars.
 For instance, 124 meters at 1,000 meters, means the binocular displays a 124 meters width view at a distance of 1,000 meters.
 This number may also be expressed as a percentage, ie. 50 degrees.

 - Next, you want to check the eye relief on the binoculars.
-This refers to the position of the eye-cups that retract to accommodate people who wear eyeglass or extend to provide shading for those do not.
+This refers to the position of the eye-cups that retract to accommodate people who wear eyeglass or extend to provide shading for those who do not.
 These eye-cups are designed to help you seat the binoculars over your eyes when in use.
-They keep your eyes the correct distance from the ocular lenses so that you can view the full image.
-Eye-cups normally range from 5 to 20 millimeters (0.2 to 0.98 inches).
-Experts suggest if you wear glasses, you will need an eye relief of 14 to 15 millimeters (0.55 to 0.59 inches) or greater.
+They keep your eyes at the correct distance from the ocular lenses so that you can view the full image.
+Eye-cups normally range from 5 to 20 millimetres (0.2 to 0.98 inches).
+Experts suggest if you wear glasses, you will need an eye relief of 14 to 15 millimetres (0.55 to 0.59 inches) or greater.

 - Pay attention to the Lens Coating and Lens Quality.
 Most binoculars have some sort of coating placed on the lenses.
 This coating is to protect the lenses.
 It also reduces glare, unwanted reflections as well as improve light transmission and contrast.